rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

             d.skip.rate = ‹hash› ≫ value ‹rate›
             d.skip.total = ‹hash› ≫ value ‹total›

-        Skipped pieces are ones that are received from a peer, but aren't needed and are thus ignored.
-This total and rate are also part of the main download statistics, i.e. :term:`d.down.rate` and :term:`d.down.total`.
+        Skipped pieces are ones that were received from peers, but weren't needed and thus ignored.
+        These values are part of the main download statistics, i.e. :term:`d.down.rate` and :term:`d.down.total`.

     d.throttle_name